opsramp/redocspecs.github.io/guidelines.md

-# OpsRamp API Design Guidelines
+# OpsRamp API Design Guidelines (WIP , To be reviewed by review panel)

 # Introduction